Empower Yourself and Your Business with Food Safety

 Helpful tips

-- Regularly check pest-prone hiding places, for example, under sinks.
+- Regularly check pest-prone hiding places, such as under sinks.

 - Ensure that insect zappers, spray dispensers, and ultraviolet insect killers are not located above food preparation or packaging areas.